colltoaction/writings/Adjoint School 2025/Application Form.md

 ## Which of the following best describes your approach to applied category theory (ACT)?
 I have an applied background and I am interested in category theory.

+# Describe your background in category theory.
+> (~250 words) Please write about your background in category theory.
+For example: Are you new to category theory?
+If you read a book, say which one and what chapters; if you attended a course, say the topics that were covered; if you watched tutorials, say which ones.

+I started learning Category Theory after a Functional Programming course where I was introduced to the topic.
+I realized I could use this knowledge to improve my day-to-day work and I started researching Free Categories as I was familiar with graphs but quickly I fell in a rabbit hole.

+I spend much time reading and watching academic material.
+I have collected such material in reading lists, playlists and bibliography for my draft papers.
+I participate in a student group where I presented Diagrammatic Reasoning as seen in Pawel Sobocinski's graphical linear algebra blog.
+I believe this is the first video published in Spanish language in this area of applied category theory.
+My most important reference is "String Diagram rewrite theory I" from Bonchi et al.

+I work with DisCoPy to implement monoidal computation and have designed an architecture based on John McCarthy's "Recursive functions of symbolic expressions and their computation by machine."
+This paper introduces the LISP system and inspired me to view the syntax of String Diagrams as computation under the Rewrite Theory of Cospans of Hypergraphs.

+Some of my favorite tutorials include "Chyp: Composing Hypergraphs, Proving Theorems" by Aleks Kissinger and "DisCoPy demonstration" by Alexis Toumi.
+Seminars include "Compositional Modeling with Decorated Cospans" by John Baez and "Hypergraph Rewriting and the Wolfram Model" by Jonathan Gorard.

+# Describe you interest in applied category theory.
+> (~250 words) Have you tried applying category theory to your domain of interest?
+If so, how and where (a project, a class, a paper)?
+If not, talk about your favorite topic in category theory, a connection between category theory and your domain field, or your interest in one of the projects.

+# (~250 words) Briefly explain your Top Pick(s)
+> Why are they exciting?
+Why do you want to join?
+What do you think makes you a good fit for them?